-All auditors will be subject to examination and review by Main Roads on an on-going basis.
-Electronic copies of full Audit Reports for specific operators must be provided by email to Main Roads HVA Auditors for examination and review upon request.
+All Auditors will be subject to examination and review by Main Roads on an on-going basis.
+Electronic copies of full Audit Reports for specific Operators must be provided by email to Main Roads HVA Auditors for examination and review upon request.

-11 THE AUDIT MATRIX
+10 THE AUDIT MATRIX

-An audit matrix for the WAHVA Management Systems Standards is provided on the Main Roads website to assist auditors in completing the WAHVA Standard Audit Report at www.mainroads.wa.gov.au.
-As a minimum, auditors will be required to demonstrate the transport operator meets the criteria outlined in the matrices.
+An audit matrix for the WAHVA Management Systems Standards is provided on the Main Roads website to assist Auditors in completing the WAHVA Standard Audit Report.
+As a minimum, Auditors will be required to demonstrate that the Operator meets the criteria outlined in the matrices.
 This information is entered on the audit report under "Evidence Sighted/Audit Findings" against the relevant criteria.

-11.1 Standard
+10.1 Standard